franciscoabsampaio/nanogpt/README.md

 The authors of PerceiverAR also suggest substituting dropout by a random selection of inputs from the maximum input context.

+GPT-3 used the same architecture as GPT-2, with the exception of alternating dense and locally banded sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer.

 #### Efficiency

 Codebook learning and quantization can be used to improve storage efficiency.